avengerandy/MemoNest/README.md

 * The `repository layer` reads and writes data.
 * The `formatter layer` transforms the response data format.
 * The `interaction layer` responds to the client.
+* The `factory layer` creates and configures all required components (e.g., service, repository, formatter, interaction).

+> The `factory layer` is the most complex (dirty) part of the architecture.
+It needs to be familiar with all classes and is dependent on all other layers, which is why it is not included in the class diagram.

 ### advantages: